Free auction sheet verification in Pakistan

 Do you verify auction sheets anywhere in Pakistan?

 Yes.
-Because auction sheet verification is done online from the chassis number, we help buyers across all of Pakistan — Lahore, Karachi, Islamabad and beyond.
+Because it is all done online — you upload the sheet, or we source the record from Japan — we help buyers across all of Pakistan: Lahore, Karachi, Islamabad and beyond.
 Physical car inspection is currently available in Lahore.

 Is auction sheet verification free in Pakistan?